AllegroFox/standard-deviants/README.md

 ### Start

+> **Note:** MongoDB must be running during operation so that high scores can be checked and persisted.
+If it's not currently running as a background process, it can be started in a terminal with the command `mongod`.

 To start the game, both the server and the client need to be running at the same time.
 The easiest way to do this is to run the startup script in `client/package.json`:

 ```bash